jayJs/jay/README.md

 })

 ```
-Submitting saves contents from form with id addPost to table "Posts"
+Submitting saves contents from form with id addPost to table "Posts".

+##update(table, formId, objectId)
+**update data from formId to table in objectId via a $.ajax JSONP call.**
+table - name of the table to save this data (*string*).
+formId - id of form, where the data comes (*string*).
+objectId - object to be updated (*string*).

+update() acts the same as save() the only difference being, it updates instead of creates a new post.

 ##Little helpers